 A podcast interview with Bruce Conforth, who with Gayle Dean Wardlow has recently published an exhaustively researched biography of Robert Johnson.

 Here's an article about the notorious 'dirty blues' "Shave 'Em Dry" as recorded by Lucille Bogan in 1935.
 Explicit content warning!

 The jukebox has a long history reaching back into the wax cylinder era.
 Here's a deep dive into the history of the jukebox.

 Jimmie Rodgers featured in a short film.
 Excellent footage.

 Here's a brief piece on the history of the electric guitar.

-Hot off the press, here's my article on the emergence of live blues in Yorkville Village in the 1960s.
+My article on the emergence of live blues in Yorkville Village in the 1960s.
 It appears in the January issue of the Maple Blues Newsletter: When The Blues Came To Yorkville

 Here is a Spotify playlist of songs featured in the course, and a few extras for the keeners: